pablosalvador10/gbbai-azure-ai-document-intelligence/README.md

 ## 📚 Notebooks

 1. **OCR with Azure AI Document Intelligence** (01-ocr-document-intelligence.ipynb)
-    - Provides an overview of Azure's Document Analysis Client and its pre-trained models for document analysis.
+    - Provides a detailed overview of Azure's Document Analysis Client and its pre-trained models, demonstrating their use for document analysis and data extraction.

 2. **OCR with GPT-4 Vision** (02-ocr-gpt4v.ipynb)
     - Explores the use of GPT-4V(Vision) for OCR, presenting a more human-like approach to OCR that doesn't just extract text but also gathers contextualized details from the image.